wpindiaorg/camptix-indian-payments/README.md

 ## Prerequisites
 * Please Install and Activate CampTix Plugin first in your site.
 Plugin URL (https://wordpress.org/plugins/camptix/)
-* Once you Activated CampTix, Please upload `inr-currency-camptix` to the `/wp-content/plugins/` directory
+* Once you Activated CampTix, Please upload `camptix-indian-payment-gateway` to the `/wp-content/plugins/` directory
 * Activate the plugin through the 'Plugins' menu in WordPress

 ## Contributing